Security Trust and Savings: History

 Security Trust and Savings was built in 1921 and upon opening was the tallest building in Hollywood.
-It features Italian Renaissance revival architecture and was designed by John and Donald Parkinson, who also designed some of the Los Angeles's most notable landmarks, including Union Station and the Memorial Coliseum.

-Originally the Hollywood branch of the six-location Security Trust and Savings Bank, this location was considered "a power center of the entertainment industry", with clients that included Charlie Chaplin, the Three Stooges, Lana Turner, W.C.
+It was designed by John and Donald Parkinson, who also designed some of the Los Angeles's most notable landmarks, including Union Station and the Memorial Coliseum.
+The building originally housed the Hollywood branch of the six-location Security Trust and Savings Bank, this branch being "a power center of the entertainment industry", with clients that included Charlie Chaplin, the Three Stooges, Lana Turner, W.C.
 Fields, Cecil B. DeMille, Howard Hughes, and more.

-In 1982, the building was included in the National Register of Historic Places, and in 1984, the Hollywood Boulevard Commercial and Entertainment District was added to the register, with Security Trust listed as a contributing property in the district.
-In 1987, the building was designated Los Angeles Historic-Cultural Monument #334.
+In 1982, the building was included in the National Register of Historic Places, and in 1985, the Hollywood Boulevard Commercial and Entertainment District was added to the register, with Security Trust listed as a contributing property in the district.
+In 1987, the building was designated Los Angeles Historic-Cultural Monument No. 334.

 In 2008, Hollywood's Economic Development Committee received two proposals to convert the building into a hotel, and in 2020, the building was bought for $53 million by Onni Group, who plan to preserve it while redeveloping an adjoining property.